 The European Court of Human Rights (ECtHR) generally recognized the right of Christian employees to wear a necklace with a cross in public.
 Concerning the flight attendant, the judges noted that the ban of the cross necklace by the employer constituted a violation of employees’ religious freedom.
 The Court granted the 61-year old British Airways ground staff a compensation of 2000 euros.

 On the other side, a nurse cannot fully rely on her freedom of religion the Court ruled in this case.
 Her freedom of religion is outweighed by the employer’s health and safety requirements.
+Working somewhere like a hospital, there are many health and safety regulations.
+From having the correct signage on the walls (click to find out more) to having hand sanisters located on every corridor.
+Uniform is no different.
 The protection of patients’ health and clinical safety have priority.
 The Court highlighted that patients may, for instance, get injured by the nurse’s necklace.
 As a nurse works in close physical proximity to people, there is a possibility of accidents resulting from the chain.
 According to the judgment, the right to wear religious symbols at work is protected by the Convention on Human Rights, but that right must be balanced against the rights of others.
 The Court declared that in the field of health and safety protection, “the domestic authorities must be allowed a wide margin of appreciation.”
 In this regard, the “hospital managers were better placed to make decisions about clinical safety than a court, particularly an international court which has heard no direct evidence.”

 The registrar’s and the relationship counselor’s complaints were dismissed.
 In the Court’s view, the lack of explicit protection in UK law to regulate the wearing of religious symbols in the workplace does not mean in itself that the right to manifest religion is breached.
 In each case the employer was pursuing a policy of non-discrimination against service-users.
 Those policies, which promote equal opportunities and require employees to act in a non-discriminatory way, serve the legitimate aim of securing the rights of others.
 Since 2005, same-sex couples have been allowed to enter into civil partnerships in the UK.
 In 2010, the ECtHR had ruled in Schalk and Kopf v.
 Austria that once states do allow equal marriage, same-sex couples are protected in exactly the same way as heterosexual couples in terms of marriage rights.
 Against this background, it was “evident that the aim pursued by the local authority was legitimate.”